General

 Breeding and Nesting

-Bristle-thighed Curlew: Four olive buff eggs marked with brown are laid in a ground depression lined with moss and leaves, usually built directly beneath dwarf willow shrubs.
-Both parents incubate the eggs for about 25 days; performs distraction displays and outright attacks on potential predators to defend eggs and young.
+Bristle-thighed Curlew: They are monogamous and return to the same breeding site every year.
+Four olive buff eggs marked with brown are laid in a ground depression lined with moss and leaves, usually built directly beneath dwarf willow shrubs.
+Both parents incubate the eggs for about 25 days.
+The chicks leave the nest shortly after hatching but still receive parental care.

 Foraging and Feeding

-Bristle-thighed Curlew: Eats worms, grubs, beetles, crabs, maggots, and eggs of nesting seabirds.
-In order to crack the thick shells of large seabird eggs, sometimes employs rocks as tools, a rare occurrence in the bird world.
-While preparing for migration, feeds on berries and insects on Yukon Delta.
+Bristle-thighed Curlew: These birds eat worms, grubs, beetles, crabs, maggots and the eggs of nesting seabirds.
+They crack the thick shells of large seabird eggs, sometimes employing rocks as tools.
+While preparing for migration, they feed on berries and insects on the Yukon Delta.
+They drink from freshwater seeps on Laysan Island but also drink seawater at tide pools and on the shoreline.

 Vocalization